lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
-\[Sep.
-2020\] One paper was conditionally accepted by ACM SenSys 2020, which was collaborated with Prof. Yingying Chen's group when I visited Rutgers.
+\[Oct.
+2020\] One paper was accepted by ACM SenSys 2020, which was collaborated with Prof. Yingying Chen's group when I visited Rutgers.
 Congratulations!

 [//]: # (\[Jul.
 2020\] I will be joining Zhejiang University as a tenure-track Research Professor (特聘研究员).)